 Hi Frugalistas!
 The arrival of spring means I am planning a trip to Europe.
 Regular readers will know that I often travel to Europe in spring.
 Over the years I’ve developed an easy travel capsule wardrobe for Europe, that is, well, getting a bit boring.
-Yes, it’s so easy I can pack it in my sleep but for my next trip I’m looking for a mix and match travel wardrobe that is a bit different.
+Yes, it’s so easy I can pack it in my sleep but for my next trip I’m looking for a mix and match travel wardrobe that is a bit different, but that will still fit in your carry on luggage.
 So I’m going for a colourful packing list for Europe this time round.

 If you think a carry on packing list for Europe travel means black, black and black, or if you don’t know what to pack for Europe, then this is definitely the one bag packing list for you.
 As usual, I’m using my own wardrobe to show you how the best travel clothes and the best travel wardrobe for Europe is probably the clothes you already own – just think about how to wear them!